Nebula-Block-Data/docs/Get_Started/Deploy_Products.md

 GPU instances consist of on-demand GPU virtual machines, customizable with a variety of configurations to suit you and your needs for any project.

 For more details, see [here](../GPU_Instances/Overview.md).

+## Configuring Auto-Pay

+You can enable automatic billing (Auto-Pay) on the billing page.
+By adding a card to your account and configuring your Auto-Pay settings, your balance will be automatically reloaded when it nears your specified threshold.
+When your account balance falls below your chosen threshold, your default saved card will be charged the amount you set for Auto-Pay (maximum once per hour).

+To set up Auto-Pay, simply toggle the Auto-Pay switch, set your threshold and reload amount, and save your settings.
+This ensures you never run out of credits for your usage.